abesnier/docker-guacamole/README.md

 `1.4.0-s6_v3` updated to s6 overlay 3.0.0.0 and tomcat:9.0.58-jre11 (note: This image is built on a custom build of s6 overlay.
 It will be renamed as latest when s6 overlay is fixed and I can use the [release tarballs](https://GitHub.com/just-containers/s6-overlay/releases/).)

+And any other tags still found on my Docker Hub tags page...

 # Auto promo